 Comprehensive and collision are optional physical damage coverages you can add to your car insurance policy to have protection for your vehicle.
-State required liability coverages extend no coverage to you or your vehicle, so if want to be able to make a claim for damages your vehicle sustains (or it's total loss) you need collision and comprehensive as part of your auto policy.
+State required liability coverages don't extend coverage to your vehicle, so if want to be able to make a claim for damages your vehicle sustains (or it's total loss) you need collision and comprehensive as part of your auto policy.

 While physical damage coverages for your car are normally optional coverage, if you've financed or leased your vehicle, then your finance contract will mandate that you have collision and comprehensive coverages as part of your car insurance policy.
 The lienholder wants their asset, the car, covered if damaged or in a total loss situation.

 When adding comprehensive and collision to a policy that already has at least the state-mandated liability limits on it, you are said to have full coverage.

 Comprehensive is also sometimes referred to as "other than collision" since it pays for damages to your vehicle caused by perils other than a collision, minus the deductible that you choose.
 For example, comprehensive insurance covers damage to your car if it is stolen; or damaged by flood, fire, glass breakage, or animals.
 Also, damage from natural occurrences, like a wind or hail storm, are covered under comprehensive.

 Collision coverage covers damage to your car when your car hits, or is hit by, another vehicle, or other object.
 It also covers the upset of your vehicle, so if you overturn it, you could make a collision claim.
 Collision also comes with a deductible you choose, and that must be paid before your auto insurance provider begins their payout for repairs or the total loss of your car.